golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/accessing-internet.md

 Please note the loaded manifest is encoded to base64.

 `yagnaOptions: { apiKey: 'try_golem' }` - defined the api key, to get access to the Yagna service.
-This particular key is available if you start the yagna according to the procedure provided in the installation example, you can also configure your unique keys.
+This particular key is available if you start the yagna according to the procedure provided in the installation example, you can also configure your own unique keys.
 See [here](/docs/creators/javascript/examples/using-app-keys) for instructions.

-Then you can use the applications that reach the `target_urls` specified in the manifest in the standard way:
+Then you can use the applications that connects to the `target_urls` specified in the manifest in the standard way:

 ```javascript
 const result = await ctx.run(`curl ${url} -o /golem/work/golem-js.tar.gz`)